 - Minimum cumulative science GPA of 3.0 based on a 4.0 scale;

-- 200 hours of volunteer or job related health care experience;
+- Minimum of 200 hours of direct, hands-on, high quality patient care experience;

 - One page personal statement describing why you wish to become a physician assistant (CASPA Narrative);